rendanimotlopi/CMPG323-Overview-30151007/README.md

  SO far i am in print 5 doing project 3, I have createded a repository for project 3 named CMPG323-Project-3 ,and this project i have been given an existing MVC web application that i need to enhance and improve it so that i can meet the requirements of the project
  I have folked the repository of ma'am and add the generic and igeneric interface and the the repositories for all my models of categories, devices  and zones. and I followed tier two implementations to my project and i have addited my github board so far up to date

+ ## As the final part of the project, we have to submit the portfolio of evidence , that include all the proves of all the work we have done so far.

+ i uploaded my PoE on the github abouve